MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/rundll32.md

 ## Remarks

-Rundll32 can only call functions from a DLL that are explicitly written to be called by Rundll32.
+Rundll32 can only call functions from a DLL explicitly written to be called by Rundll32.

 #### Additional references